khonflict/Galactic-Garbage/README.md

 **Music**

-Audio helps bring a game to life.
+Audio helps bring a game to life!
 Add game music to every level.